Kray-G/kinx-books/src/prog-lang-kinx/en/chapter/chapter03.md

 b = [2, 3, 4, 5]
 ```

-See ''\\nameref{Deconstructing and Pattern Matching Assignment}'' for details.
+See ''\\nameref{Destructuring and Pattern Matching Assignment}'' for details.

 ## Binary